On Being Expelled from Peterson Academy – Part 2

 Then on the other side of things, we were trying to figure out what to do next.

-We were all aware that Jordan Peterson is a public figure.
+Jordan Peterson is a public figure who has enemies.

 If it got into the wrong hands, the press could have a field day with the level of hypocrisy going on here.